victorrentea/victorrentea/README.md

 ### Hi there 👋

 You've reached my treasure.
-This is where I keep most of my training activity.
+This is where I keep the code of most of my training activity.
-If you scan my latest commits, you can see how the code in various topics evolves.

-Interested in a company or personal training?
-Check out my website for the detailed agenda, enrollment options and free goodies:
+If you are interested in a company or personal training check out my website for the detailed agenda, enrollment options and free goodies:

 [victorrentea.ro](http://victorrentea.ro)